 \subsubsection{Overcorrection of read noise}

-Unfortunately, an {\sl ACS/WFC} image $I$ is a combination of emission from the sky, $S$, which is trailed by CTI, plus readout noise, $R$, a realisation of white, Gaussian noise with rms $\sigma_{\rm rn} \sim 10,000$~electrons, measurements of the trail from those is significantly higher signal-to-noise than those from a sky background of $\sim$$100$~electrons.
+Unfortunately, an {\sl ACS/WFC} image $I$ is a combination of emission from the sky, $S$, which is trailed by CTI, plus readout noise, $R$, a realisation of white, Gaussian noise with rms $\sigma_{\rm rn} \sim 10,000$~electrons, measurements of the trail from those is significantly higher signal-to-noise than those from a sky background of $\sim \sim$$d$, such as bias frames.
+The gradient discontinuity does not statistically bias such data, but it has an asymmetric effect on positive or negative noise peaks that emerges in the pixel covariance matrix.
+A more physically complete model of device physics could add low-$\nelec$ complexity to \autorefb{eqn:cloud_volume}; and a different implementation could symmetrise $\fV(\nelec)$ about $\nelec=d$, or at least avoid zero gradient.
+To calibrate \arctic\ parameters in a way that is resilient to extreme values of $\nelec$, future fits should ideally be performed simultaneously on all trails, or at least in finer bins of $\nelec^\mathrm{wp,obs}$ and distance from readout register.
+If the faintest CTI trails were then seen to be steeper than others \citep[c.f.][]{Anderson2024}, it would also be feasible to tie different values of $\beta$ to different trap species.

-A limitation of the trap density metric is that it only estimates the reduction in the trails that \arctic is designed to recreate.
-A more demanding metric to quantify extra residuals that our model does not describe, is the mean value of the 12 pixels behind warm pixels before or after CTI correction (the red or black data points in \autoref{fig:stacked_trails}).
-For each of the 50 trail profiles at each epoch, we calculate

-and an equivalent version $\mu_{n^\mathrm{trail}} ^\mathrm{corr}$ after CTI correction, where $\sigma_{\nelec}$ is the uncertainty on each pixel (defined in \S\ref{sec:warm_pixel_measure}), and thus the mean is inverse-variance weighted.

-We rely most upon fractional residuals such as $\langle\rhotot^\mathrm{corr}/\rhotot^\mathrm{\meas}\rangle$, because these are generally quoted elsewhere in the literature.
-However, they are weighted towards performance early in the mission when $\rhotot^\mathrm{\meas}$ was low and CTI was not really a problem.
-Absolute residuals like $\langle\rhotot^\mathrm{corr}\rangle$ are roughly constant over time (\autoreffigs{fig:raw_time_evol_rho} and \ref{fig:density_evol}), and perhaps a better indication of overall lifetime performance, particularly when most damage has accumulated near the end.